jhochmuth/YouToxic/README.md

 # YouToxic
-A Python Flask Web Server that predicts the toxicity of text using Deep Learning.
+A Python Dash Web Server that predicts the toxicity of text using Deep Learning.

 ## Documentation
 YouToxic uses [Sphinx](http://www.sphinx-doc.org/en/master/) to build the documentation.